 This gift guide provides 60 gift ideas that survivors may find encouraging and comforting.
 From gifts at all price points to free and DIY ideas, there is something for all the survivors in your life here!

-Note: The words “breast cancer survivor” can mean different things to different people.
+The words “breast cancer survivor” can mean different things to different people.
 To some, being a survivor means that they are cancer-free after a period of treatment.
 Others begin to identify as survivors from the moment they learn of their diagnosis and begin their journey.
 Those living with metastatic disease, in which breast cancer will be a part of their life for the rest of their life, often identify with the term “thriver,” indicating that they intend to thrive despite their diagnosis.
+This guide honors every interpretation, with gift ideas that meet people where they are physically, spiritually, and emotionally.

 Jump to gift idea categories: